During Fall and Spring sessions, typical hours are:

 All media material is listed in DIAMOND, the library online catalog.
 Search by title, director, actor, subject, or by keyword through the catalog's Video/DVD tab.
 In addition, browseable lists arranged by genre and language are located on the Find Videos/DVDs research guide.

 Physical Reserves: Faculty and instructors may place films on course reserve at the Media Services desk.
 Students can watch reserved DVDs (from any region) and VHS tapes at the library's viewing carrels.
-We also allow reserve viewing in several small group viewing rooms that are available on a first come, first served basis.
+We also allow reserve viewing in two small group viewing rooms that are available for reservation.

 Streaming Reserves: Faculty teaching distance education classes should contact Media Services Librarian Brian Boling with requests for streaming reserves.
 Please allow at least six weeks for license negotiation, digitization, and captioning.
 Unfortunately, not all films are available to license for online delivery.
 For more information, visit our Stream Video To My Online Course research guide.